benbrunyee/fulcrum-export-import/README.md

 ## Process Steps

 1. Export KMP records (including photos) and SURVEY app data.
+    - Ensure that all repeatables in the SURVEY app contain at least 1 record otherwise the script will not be able to compare columns.
 1. Update the file paths in `create_clientele.py`, `create_site_locations.py` and `transform.py`.
-1. Ensure that the arguments passed into `find_differences.py` is correct in the `launch.json` file.
+1. Update the arguments passed into `find_differences.py` is correct via the `launch.json` file.
 1. Run `create_clientele.py` to create a CSV file for the Clientele app.
 1. Import the new CSV file into Clientele app.
 1. Export Clientele app with the new records.
 1. Update the path to the Clientele export in `create_site_locations.py` and run it to create a CSV file for the Site Locations app.
-1. (Optional) Delete the mappings JSON file found under `new_files` (if it exists) if you don't want to use historical mappings.
 1. Run `find_differences.py` to map mismatches to new columns.
+    - (Optional) Delete the mappings directory found under `new_files\\{parent_directory}` (if it exists) if you don't want to use historical mappings.
 1. Import the new `site_locations.csv` file into Site Locations app.
 1. Export Site Locations app with the new records.
 1. Update the path to the Site Locations export in `transform.py` and run it to create a CSV file for the SURVEY app.